adafruit/Wippersnapper_Boards/README.md

 # Wippersnapper_Boards
 Hardware specification and boards for Wippersnapper.

-This repository, its contents, and the Wippersnapper hardware specification is a ***work in progress and subject to change***.
+This repository, its contents, and Wippersnapper is a ***work in progress and subject to change***.

 # Introduction
-This README.md specifies the hardware definition model for internet-of-things hardware compatibility with Wippersnapper.
+This README.md specifies the hardware description model for internet-of-things hardware compatibility with Wippersnapper.

 # Repository Contents

-`definition`: Contains hardware definition models.
+`description`: Contains hardware description models.
-`boards.json`: Index of hardware within `definitions/` containing hardware USB vendor ID (vid) and product ID (pid).
+`boards.json`: Index of hardware within `descriptions/` containing hardware USB vendor ID (vid) and product ID (pid).

-# Hardware definition
+# Hardware description

-The hardware definition describes the contents (hardware information, components) of a physical piece of hardware or project.
+The hardware description describes the contents (hardware information, components) of a physical piece of hardware or project.

 ## Information

-Information related to the hardware including the hardware's name, definition and unique identifiers.
+Information related to the hardware including the hardware's name, description and unique identifiers.

 | Property    | Required | Data Type | description                                             |
 |-------------|----------|-----------|---------------------------------------------------------|